bhatushar/leaf-nodes-x-child-tree/README.md

 # leaf-nodes-x-child-tree
-An algorithm to calculate total leaf nodes in a complete X-children tree, without recursive addition, from total number of nodes provided.
+An algorithm to calculate total last level nodes in a complete X-children tree, without recursive addition, from total number of nodes provided.
 Each non-leaf node of the tree must have a common number of children, greater than one.

 ## Formula
-The total number of leaf nodes can be given the following expression
+The total number of last level nodes can be given the following expression

 ```
                       H - 1